ChenDaojun/.emacs.d/README.md

+# Emacs Configuration

-# Here is my own Emacs configuration,Maybe the code is not well written,Please excuse me!
+### Here is my own Emacs configuration,Maybe the code is not well written,Please excuse me!

 **Quick Install**

 This assumes you don't have an existing Emacs setup and want to run my  .emacs.d  as your config.

 ```shell